Must See Denver Attractions

 Denver Botanic Gardens www.denverbotanicgardens.org

 This 23-acre oasis in the middle of the city has 45 different gardens (some 33,000 plants), as well as one of the nation's top 10 conservatories.
 Relax in the Japanese Garden, climb through the Rock Alpine Garden and explore the new Mordecai Children's Garden.
-Don't miss Catalyst: Colorado Sculpture, a phenomenal open-air art exhibit on view through Jan.
-12, 2014.
+The Boettcher Memorial Tropical Conservatory is the largest single structure tropical conservatory in the U.S., including banyan tree roots and cloud forest orchids.
+Don't miss Chihuly, a phenomenal open-air art exhibit from the world famous sculptor Dale Chihuly, on view through June 13-November 30, 2014.
 More Info

 Colorado's first capital celebrates its Old West history and mountain location with a trendy downtown filled with galleries and recreation shops.
 Sip a beer at an outdoor café, while kayakers float by on fast rushing Clear Creek.